weishaoxia/head-body-ratio/README.md

 # Image Processing and Segmentation Pipeline for head-body-ratio(HBR)

-This repository contains a collection of Python scripts for image processing and segmentation, focused on tasks such as background extraction, contrast enhancement, head pose classification, and image segmentation.
+This repository contains a collection of Python scripts for image processing and segmentation, focused on tasks such as background extraction, contrast classification, head pose classification, and image segmentation.
 The project also includes a pipeline script to execute the entire process.

 ## Files Overview